microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ## Full Project Awareness

 GitHub Copilot has AI powered domain experts that you can mention with the `@` syntax.
 We call these, "participants".
-The `@workspace` participant is a domain expert in the area of your entire codebase.
+The [`@workspace` participant](https://code.visualstudio.com/docs/copilot/workspace-context) is a domain expert in the area of your entire codebase.

 <video src="workspace-v2.mp4" title="Copilot Edits video" autoplay muted controls></video>

-GitHub Copilot will also do intent detection (as seen in the video) for you and include the `@workspace` automatically if it see's you are asking a question that requires full project context.
+GitHub Copilot will also do intent detection (as seen in the video) and include the `@workspace` automatically if it see's you are asking a question that requires full project context.

 **Try this:** The `@workspace` participant can set up testing for your project.
 From scratch.
 Just look for the `@workspace /setupTests` command.

 ## Naming things and other hard problems

-GitHub Copilot can suggest names for your variables, functions and classes.
-Just press `F2` to rename something and then wait just a moment for GitHub Copilot to give you some suggestions.
+They say naming things is one of the hardest problems in computer science.
+Press `F2` to rename something, and GitHub Copilot will give you some suggestions based on how that symbol is used and the rest of your code.

 <video src="copilot-rename-v2.mp4" title="Copilot Edits video" autoplay muted controls></video>